 This article on the first big lie focuses on the gross fabrication that the Democratic and Republican Parties switched sides on race.

-One of the biggest of the "big lies" that have been wide-spread throughout history is that in the United States, the two major political parties, Democratic and Republican, switched sides on the issue of race.
+One of the most pernicious falsehoods to have become wide-spread throughout history is that in the United States, the two major political parties, Democratic and Republican, switched sides on the issue of race.
 In Dan O’Donnell’s "The Myth of the Republican-Democrat ‘Switch'," the writer offers a useful introduction to the issue:

 When faced with the sobering reality that Democrats supported slavery, started the Civil War when the abolitionist Republican Party won the Presidency, established the Ku Klux Klan to brutalize newly freed slaves and keep them from voting, opposed the Civil Rights Movement, modern-day liberals reflexively perpetuate the rather pernicious myth—that the racist southern Democrats of the 1950s and 1960s became Republicans, leading to the so-called "switch" of the parties.
 This is as ridiculous as it is easily debunked.

 Because the Republican Party was founded to abolish slavery and has always been the party of Civil Rights—including the struggle for women’s suffrage—in the U.S.A, the Democratic Party seized the issue, turning racism into a Republican problem by claiming that the parties switched sides of race.

 The false claim that the two parties switched sides on race, however, is not the only falsehood that litters the political landscape.
 Various factions have filled historical reportage with inaccurate claims that persist; for example, a 2015 Washington Post headline blares, "We used to count black Americans as 3/5 of a person."